-The American Stroke Association’s annual Stroke Hero Awards honor stroke survivors, health care professionals and family caregivers.
-The Association, the world’s leading voluntary organization focused on heart and brain health and research for all, celebrates these heroes during American Stroke Month this May and proudly advocates for stroke survivors year-round.
+The American Stroke Association’s annual Stroke Hero Awards honors stroke survivors, health care professionals and family caregivers.
+The Association, devoted to a world of healthier lives for all, celebrates these heroes during American Stroke Month this May and proudly advocates for stroke survivors year-round.

-Overcoming stroke requires immense strength and dedication and every person’s experience is unique.
+Recovering from a stroke is a complicated and unique journey, different for every person.
 The following Stroke Heroes are being recognized for outstanding efforts in educating, inspiring and raising awareness about stroke.

-Winners were selected by a nationwide panel of volunteer judges from the American Stroke Association, with the exception of the Voters’ Choice Award, which was selected via online votes.
+Winners were selected by a nationwide panel of volunteer judges from the American Stroke Association, with the exception of the Voters’ Choice Award, which was selected via online popular vote.

 For more information, visit www.Stroke.org/HeroAwards.